 In Annapolis, a spouse must have spent a minimum of three years confined in a hospital, mental institution, or other institution before the other spouse may file for divorce.
 Additionally, the institutionalized spouse must have at least one diagnosis of an incurable condition from an attending physician that indicates no hope of recovery.
 The only other requirement is residency; at least one of the spouses must be a local resident for at least two years before filing for divorce in Annapolis.

 Mental illness as grounds for divorce will likely influence spousal support and property division determinations.
 Additionally, the spouse with the mental health condition may face limited custody of the couple’s children for safety reasons and may only have the option of limited, supervised visitation following the divorce.
 If the parent’s mental health issue prevents safe parenting or poses any physical danger to the children, the parent may lose parental rights for an indeterminate amount of time.

 Find Reliable Legal Counsel for Your Divorce

 Approaching a divorce is never easy but coming to terms with a spouse’s incurable insanity or severe mental health condition is especially difficult.
-The attorneys at Arn Family Law have extensive experience with difficult divorce cases and want to help you through this difficult time.
+The Annapolis divorce and mental illness lawyers at Arn Family Law have extensive experience with difficult divorce cases and want to help you through this difficult time.
 Contact our firm today for a phone consultation and find out how we can help you through your Annapolis divorce.